wp-plugins/orderstorm-wordpress-e-commerce-custom/readme.txt

 == Changelog ==

+= 0.5.4 [2012.06.09] =
-= 0.5.3.2 [2012.05.07] =
+* Changed CSS to facilitate style inheritance from the selected theme = 0.5.3.2 [2012.05.07] =
 * Added CSS to fix the layout for product list items
 = 0.5.3.1 [2012.03.01] =